Creighton’s Blanket: Free Stitch Sampler Crochet Pattern

 Here’s a Mini Bean tutorial.

-Border: Sc in each st around entire square, placing 2 scs in each corner.
+Border: Sc evenly around entire square, placing 2 scs in each corner.

 Waffle Stitch